11 Ways Emotional Wounds of Adult Children Keep Parents in Silent Pain

 People frequently remodel their life narrative as they age, particularly when they start therapy or pick up the vocabulary of emotional abuse and neglect.
 For them, this can be a positive move, but for you, it might feel like your entire parenting identity is on trial.

-You might focus on understanding the emotional truth for them rather than trying to prevail in the “what really happened” debate.
+You might focus on understanding their emotional truth rather than trying to prevail in the “what really happened” debate.
 “What might have felt scary, heavy, or lonely if I looked at our past through their eyes?”
-You can say, “I can see that what you went through left deep marks,” without having to agree with every label they use.
-I wish I had realised that back then.
+You can say, “I can see that what you went through left deep marks,” without agreeing with every label they use.
+I wish I had realized that back then.
 Even if it’s difficult, I’m willing to hear more.

 4. Silent treatment and estrangement that break your heart